M66B/FairEmail/docs/FAQ-ro-rRO.md

 The message classifier calculates the probability a message belongs in a folder (class).
 There are two options in the miscellaneous settings which control if a message will be automatically moved into a folder, provided that auto classification is enabled for the folder:

-* *Minimum class probability*: a message will only be moved when the confidence it belongs in a folder is greater than this value (default 15 %)
+* *Probabilitatea minimă a clasei*: un mesaj va fi mutat numai atunci când încrederea că aparține unui dosar este mai mare decât această valoare (implicit 15 %)
-* *Minimum class difference*: a message will only be moved when the difference in confidence between one class and the next most likely class is greater than this value (default 50 %)
+* *Diferența minimă a clasei*: un mesaj va fi mutat numai atunci când diferența de încredere între o clasă și următoarea clasă cea mai probabilă este mai mare decât această valoare (implicit 50 %)

 Both conditions must be satisfied before a message will be moved.

 Considering the default option values:

-* Apples 40 % and bananas 30 % would be disregarded because the difference of 25 % is below the minimum of 50 %
+* Merele 40 % și bananele 30 % nu vor fi luate în considerare, deoarece diferența de 25 % este mai mică decât minimul de 50 %
-* Apples 10 % and bananas 5 % would be disregarded because the probability for apples is below the minimum of 15 %
+* Merele 10 % și bananele 5 % nu vor fi luate în considerare, deoarece probabilitatea pentru mere este sub minimul de 15 %
-* Apples 50 % and bananas 20 % would result in selecting apples
+* Merele 50 % și bananele 20 % ar duce la selectarea merelor

 Classification is optimized to use as little resources as possible, but will inevitably use some extra battery power.